-Organic semiconductors have a large potential in low-cost and large-area device applications, benefiting from cheap manufacturing processes such as solution-based roll-to-roll printing.
+Organic semiconductors have great potential in low-cost and large-area device applications, benefiting from cheap manufacturing processes such as solution-based roll-to-roll printing.

 All device applications previously dominated by inorganic semiconductors have presented opportunities for their organic counterparts.
 Such applications include solar cells, LEDs, field-effect transistors, lasers, and memory devices.